RockhurstHS/STEAM-Blog/_posts/2015-07-30-New-Frontiers.md

  - We are attempting something that has NEVER been done before at Rockhurst.
 We are questioning the most basic of assumptions when it comes to learning in the classroom.
 By putting the *magis* into action, we hope that the Rockhurst experience yields better education and better formation.

-What can be more energizing!
-Ignatian educators at Rockhurst would make St. Ignatius proud; they may not be traveling to new lands, but they are pioneering new frontiers within the classroom walls.
+What can be more energizing!?
+Ignatian educators at Rockhurst are making St. Ignatius proud; they may not be traveling to new lands like Francis Xavier or Matteo Ricci, but they are pioneering new frontiers within the classroom walls.

 Lowney, Chris.
 (2003) *Heroic Leadership*.
 Chicago: Loyola Press.